Magnetism in Gemstones

-Glass: Glass has been used to imitate natural gems for thousands of years, and today it is still probably the most common imitation.
-Glass production is faster and cheaper than growing synthetic crystalline material.
+Glass Imitations: Glass has been used to imitate natural gems for thousands of years, and today it is still probably the most common imitation.
+Glass production is faster and cheaper than growing crystalline material.
 Glass can be doped to imitate gems of any color, and molded or faceted into any shape, but unlike natural gems, glass gems seldom contain detectable iron or other metals.

 The vast majority of Glass gems are magnetically inert (diamagnetic).
 For example, iron in natural Peridot creates green color.
 The drag response we see when a magnet is applied directly to Peridot separates the Peridot from green Glass imitations, which are inert (diamagnetic).
 The Glass imitation shown below (right) is colored by chromium.

 6) Faceted Doublets: Faceted doublets are composite gems made to simulate Ruby, Sapphire, Emerald and other natural stones.
 Often these are meant to deceive.
 A faceted gem with a crown made of a thin slice of natural gem material coupled with a colored pavilion made of man-made material can be difficult to detect with the naked eye.
 The gem derives it's desired color from the man-made pavilion while retaining the natural inclusions and refractive index of the natural crown material.
 The refractive index of a Garnet crown may imitate that of Sapphire or Ruby (RI 1.77), although a Garnet crown will show no birefringence.

 Fortunately, faceted doublet gems have gone out of fashion since the advent of inexpensive synthetic gems like synthetic Corundum and synthetic Spinel.
 However, we do occasionally run into faceted doublets.
 A magnet is one of the most helpful tools for detecting them, especially if we have access to both sides of the gem for testing.
 The 2 sides often show different magnetic responses.